quicbit-js/qb-standard/readme.md

 **Emphasis on Consistency**

-qb-standard allocates a greater penalty for inconsistency than for other types of violations which can make it easier to spot unintended changes.
+qb-standard uses scoring that attributes a greater penalty for inconsistency than for other types of violations which can make it easier to spot unintended changes.

-For example, non-standard but consistent indentation throughout a file will cost some style points, but different levels of indentation to the same file incurs a heavier score penalty.
+For example, non-standard but consistent indentation throughout a file will cost some style points, but different levels of indentation within the same file incurs a heavier penalty.
-Emphasis on consistency in scores helps catch conflicting styles when they get introduced.
+Emphasis on consistency in scores can help catch conflicting styles when they get introduced.

 **Awareness of Dependencies**